klidi/weather-app-ddd-cqrs/readme.md

 I have included one bounded context diagram and the diagram for the class relationship.

-The code inside src\Weather\Partners\Shared is mostly copy and paste code to lay the foundation for using commands and queries.
+The code inside src/Weather/Partners/Shared is mostly copy and paste code to lay the foundation for using commands and queries.
 The rest is code written the past few days for this task.
 I have aimed for clean readable code, well enforced and encapsulated invariants and less for designing and Api.